 Black Hat 2024: Foreign Influence Operations Evolve as Narrative Attacks Become More Sophisticated

-The landscape of foreign influence operations is undergoing a rapid evolution as state actors, capitalizing on the rapid advancement of technology and the inherent vulnerabilities of an increasingly interconnected world, deploy sophisticated disinformation tactics with unprecedented precision and scale.
+The landscape of foreign influence operations is undergoing a rapid evolution as state actors, capitalizing on the rapid advancement of technology and the inherent vulnerabilities of an increasingly interconnected world, deploy sophisticated narrative attack tactics with unprecedented precision and scale.
 These campaigns, crafted to exploit societal fault lines and manipulate public discourse, pose a growing threat to the integrity of democratic processes and the stability of nations across the globe.

 DOWNLOAD PRESENTATION: Franky Saegerman – Foreign Information Manipulation and Interference